-Cost Range for Fiberglass Pools
+Price Ranges and Average Cost for Fiberglass Pools

-Approximate Cost Ranges to Expect
+Approximate Fiberglass Pool Cost Ranges to Expect

 For example, in Alabama and Florida, the average cost is between $15,000 and $55,000.
 The range for a pool in California is between $20,000 and $60,000, and in Michigan, you can expect to pay between $25,000 and $65,000.

-A Cost Analysis of Pools by Size
+Cost Analysis of Fiberglass Pools by Size

 Labor Costs and Materials

 As part of your quote from an installer, you’ll want a breakdown of the labor cost separate from the materials.
-Most installers will budget for a five-person team to install a fiberglass pool, and you’ll often see labor estimates based on the square foot measurements of your pool.
+Most installers will budget for a five-person team to install a fiberglass pool, and you’ll often see labor estimates based on the square foot measurements of your swimming pool.

 DIY and Assisted Installs

 Some companies will include fencing as part of their standard installation package if local building codes require it.
 If you don’t see fencing listed on your quotes, it doesn’t hurt to ask how much it costs so you can use your pool sooner and comply fully with all local building ordinances.
 Standard installation costs around $25,000 to $70,000, but the cost depends on where you live and how big the pool is.

 Additional Costs for a DIY Install

-- A large shell over 35 feet to cost $15,000 to $27,000
+- A large shell over 35 feet costs $15,000 to $27,000

 - Medium shells between 27 feet and 34 feet average $13,000 to $20,000

-- Small shells under 26 feet to cost between $10,000 and $19,000
+- Small shells under 26 feet cost between $8,000 and $19,000

 Common Add-Ons and Cost